ARTICLES

 Populists often frame the judiciary as emblematic of the corrupt, illegitimate elite, particularly when judgements go against popular notions of right and wrong.
 But populist judicial reforms need not bestow power to the people and may instead further entrench the position of elites.
 How can elites ``popularize'' the courts without truly conceding control?
 I argue that populist judicial reforms can serve as window dressing for state manipulations of the legal process, concealing top-down interventions in the law as reflections of popular morality.
 I examine these dynamics in postcolonial Malawi where populism and anti-imperialism were deeply intertwined, resulting in the promotion of supposedly indigenous norms of customary criminal justice pitted against colonial law and courts.
 I find that in this context, so-called Traditional Courts were ostensibly a gesture of empowerment for the people, but in reality enabled the president to centralize control over criminal punishment and also distracted the public from other pressing problems of law and order.
 My findings deepen understanding of judicial populism and provide insight into how manipulations of the criminal justice system can strengthen autocratic power.

-- Invited to revise and resubmit at Journal of Politics
+- Conditionally accepted at The Journal of Politics

 Populists often frame the judiciary as emblematic of the corrupt, illegitimate elite, particularly when judgements go against popular notions of right and wrong.
 But populist judicial reforms need not bestow power to the people and may instead further entrench the position of elites.
 How can elites ``popularize'' the courts without truly conceding control?
 I argue that populist judicial reforms can serve as window dressing for state manipulations of the legal process, concealing top-down interventions in the law as reflections of popular morality.
 I examine these dynamics in postcolonial Malawi where populism and anti-imperialism were deeply intertwined, resulting in the promotion of supposedly indigenous norms of customary criminal justice pitted against colonial law and courts.
 I find that in this context, so-called Traditional Courts were ostensibly a gesture of empowerment for the people, but in reality enabled the president to centralize control over criminal punishment and also distracted the public from other pressing problems of law and order.
 My findings deepen understanding of judicial populism and provide insight into how manipulations of the criminal justice system can strengthen autocratic power.